Grading and Honors

 Social Studies uses a formula to calculate honors recommendations that takes into account course grades, thesis grades, and oral exam grades.
 If a thesis has received two readings, both readings will be weighted equally.
 If a thesis has received three readings, the median grade will be weighted 50% and the two outliers 25% each.

-All courses in our five overlapping social science departments (anthropology, economics, government, history, and sociology) count for concentration credit, whether or not they are part of a student’s focus field.
-In addition, we will count courses outside of these departments that were successfully petitioned to count towards a focus field.
-We only count course grades earned in the first seven semesters, as we do not have access to eighth semester grades when we determine honors.
+All Social Studies courses and all courses taken to fulfill Social Studies requirements count towards a student's Social Studies GPA.
+We count course grades earned in the first seven semesters only, as we do not have access to eighth semester grades when we determine honors.

 Our recommendations are “English Honors” and they are necessary but not sufficient for college-wide Latin Honors, which are based on all eight semesters of grades and are subject to college-wide GPA cutoffs.
 You can learn more about the honors process at the college level by reading the Harvard College Handbook for Students.